drfein/LitBench/README.md

 - **Model access issues**: Ensure your `HF_TOKEN` is set and has access to the model
 - **CUDA errors**: Make sure you have compatible NVIDIA drivers installed

-## License

-[License information here]

-## Acknowledgments

-This project uses datasets from Hugging Face Hub and builds on the TRL library for reward modeling.